NCJFCJ in the State of Utah

-Trained judges, judicial officers, attorneys, and other juvenile and family court-related professionals working to protect Utah’s children, families, and victims in our communities in 2021.
+Trained judges, judicial officers, attorneys, and other juvenile and family court-related professionals working to protect Utah’s children, families, and survivors in our communities in 2022.

 The Salt Lake City NCJFCJ Mentor Child Abuse and Neglect Model Court is recognized for its efforts to improve outcomes for abused and neglected children, juvenile offenders, and their families.

 Utah judicial system professionals participated in the Zero to Three Trauma Assessment in Salt Lake City.
 The assessment examined current court practices through hearing observations, focus groups, and an environmental scan in order to make recommendations regarding how the court can become more trauma-informed.

 A Utah judicial professional participated in Courts in the Era of #WeToo: How Judges and Court Managers Can Cooperate to Address Gender-Based Harassment and Abuse, a new training curriculum for courts on addressing workplace harassment.
 This new curriculum focuses on responding to harassment in the judicial environment while centering the safety, respect, and dignity of people who work in — or who are regularly engaged with — the court.

 The NCJFCJ provided training to Utah judges and other court personnel as part of the Juvenile Judges’ Spring 2022 conference in Salt Lake City.
 The training included a presentation of trend data from NCJJ/NCJFCJ’s National Juvenile Court Data Archive of which Utah data has been a part for many years.